Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Concluding Remarks

 \section{Concluding Remarks}

 We consider stationary Markov perfect equilibria in discounted stochastic games with a general state space.
-So far, only several special classes of stochastic games have been shown to possess equilibria, while the existence of such equilibria under some general condition has been an \textit{open problem}.
-In the literature, the standard approach for the existence arguments is to work with the convex hull of the collection of all selections from the equilibrium payoff correspondence.
-We adopt this approach and provide a very simple proof of some existence results under the general condition of a (decomposable) coarser transition kernel.
-The minimality of our condition is illustrated.
-As shown in Section~\ref{sec-lite}, our results strictly generalize various previous existence results and provide some explanation why a recent counterexample fails to have an equilibrium in stationary strategies as well.
+So far, such equilibria have been shown to exist only for several special classes of stochastic games.
+In this paper, the existence of stationary Markov perfect equilibria is proved under some general conditions, which broadens the scope of potential applications of stochastic games.
+We illustrate such applications via two examples, namely, stochastic games with endogenous shocks and a stochastic dynamic oligopoly model.
+Our results unify and go beyond various existence results as in \cite{DGMM1994}, \cite{Duggan2012}, \cite{Nowak2003}, \cite{NR1992} and \cite{PS1989}, and also provide some explanation for a recent counterexample which fails to have an equilibrium in stationary strategies.

+In the literature, the standard recursive approach for the existence arguments is to work with a one-shot auxiliary game parameterized by the state and the continuation value function.
+We adopt this approach and provide a very simple proof under the condition of ``(decomposable) coarser transition kernels''.
+The proof is based on a new connection between stochastic games and conditional expectations of correspondences.
+We demonstrate from a technical point of view that our condition is minimal for the standard ``one-shot game'' approach.